dailypips/suninf.github.com/_posts/2013-11-3-scoped_ptr-in-chrome.md

 {% endhighlight %}

-## Movable but not copyable : (see detail in move.h)
+## Movable but not copyable : (see detail in `move.h`)
-Scoped_ptr also implements `movable but not copyable`.
+* Scoped_ptr also implements `movable but not copyable`.
 You can use the scoped_ptr in the parameter and return types of functions to signify ownership transfer in to and out of a function.
-When calling a function that has a scoper as the argument type, it must be called with the result of an analogous scoper's Pass() function or another function that generates a temporary; passing by copy will NOT work.
+* When calling a function that has a scoper as the argument type, it must be called with the result of an analogous scoper's **Pass()** function or another function that generates a **temporary**; passing by copy will NOT work.

 Here is an example using scoped_ptr:
 {% highlight c++ %}